ethereumproject/volunteer/README.md

 ## Structure

-I propose we operate our development in a similar fashion to Angel volunteer system found at CCC.
-Existing volunteers will do their best to help new volunteers, but there is no leadership heirachy.
+I propose we operate our development in a similar fashion to Angel volunteer system found at CCC events.
+Existing volunteers will do their best to help new volunteers, but there is no strict leadership heirachy.
-Operating on a merit system, you are judged only on your code contributions, not your age, race, gender, sex or anything else, just the code you commit.
-Donations will be fairly distributed among active volunteers.
+Instead of a chain of command, I propose we operate on a merit system, you are judged only on your code contributions, not your age, race, gender, sex or anything else, just the code you commit.
+Donations received will be fairly distributed among active volunteers.

 If you see anything that needs to be fixed and you are capable, please fix it.
 Create a local fork, make the change and submit a pull